exocute/demos/README.md

 4 - using JCodec, encodes all frames back together with the information if every frame should be a keyFrame or not, FFMPEG encodes the audio</br>
 5 - results in a compressed video file</br>

-CHECK VideoCompression.png, compress.grp for## a better understanding </br>
+Check VideoCompression.png, compress.grp for## a better understanding </br>